Sheima177/git_activitat/S1Github.md

-The process you performed with the Git commands is as follows:
+The process I performed with the Git commands is as follows:

 ls: List the contents of the current directory. cd desktop: Change to the "desktop" directory.